 The more apps you have in place that take care of monotonous tasks and streamline your workflow, the more productive you – and your business – will ultimately be.

 This step can be tricky, depending on the space you have at home.
 Ideally, you’ll want a spare room that you can transform into a home office.
 If this isn’t a viable option, try and find a space within your house that has a minimum amount of distractions.
 Not only can family members prove to be bothersome while you’re trying to get stuck into your work, but that nearby videogame console can also be alluring…

 When setting up your workspace, a comfortable chair is a must.
 You’re going to be sat on your keister for about eight hours each day, so you want a seat that delivers both comfort and good lumbar support.
 To complete your makeshift office, you’ll require the likes of a desk, computer, phone, and stationery.

-Invest in your hardware.
+Invest in your hardware and software.

 Here are a few aspects you should consider upgrading if needed: